SIGN UP FOR FUTURE AUCTIONS

 Surrealism

 Surrealism grew out of the anti-rationalism of Dada, a movement that turned protest against the horror of war into a celebration of the absurd and the irrational.
-Mixing dream elements, and exploring the limits of imagination, Surrealism became a major art movement in the 1920s.
-Perhaps the most well known Surrealist artist was Salvador Dali famous for works like “The Persistence of Memory” (1931), “Metamorphosis of Narcissus” (1937) and “The Burning Giraffe” (1937).
+Mixing dream elements and exploring the limits of imagination, Surrealism became a major art movement in the 1920s.
+Perhaps the most well-known Surrealist artist was Salvador Dalí, famous for works like “The Persistence of Memory” (1931), “Metamorphosis of Narcissus” (1937), and “The Burning Giraffe” (1937).
 Other Surrealist artists include Man Ray, Giorgio de Chirico, Max Ernst, Joan Miró, Francis Picabia, Yves Tanguy, Luis Buñuel, and Alberto Giacometti.

 Pop Art